 Have to manually remove hair from dust bin

-Similar to the TINECO PURE ONE S15 PET, one of our most popular recommendations for pet hair, the S15 PRO offers all the bells and whistles of most TINECO models, but it has an additional mini motor brush head, which is especially helpful for upholstery.
-While it has several suction modes, our tester enjoyed using it in auto mode, which adjusts the vacuum's suction power based on the amount and size of debris, as well as the surface type.
+The Tineco S15 Pro offers all the bells and whistles of most TINECO models, but it has an additional mini motor brush head, which is especially helpful for upholstery.
+While it has several suction modes, we particularly enjoyed using it in auto mode, which adjusts the vacuum's suction power based on the amount and size of debris, as well as the surface type.
 The LED lights on the brush head also allow you to see every last bit of dirt and mess that needs to be cleaned.

 The motor head is also designed with TINECO's signature ZeroWrap Technology, which prevents hair from becoming tangled and clogging the brushes.
-Our tester noted that they appreciated the lever on the dust bin, which makes it easy to scrape dirt off the sides of the container, but they still had to reach in to remove some hair.
+We appreciated the lever on the dust bin, which makes it easy to scrape dirt off the sides of the container, but we still had to reach in to remove some hair during testing.
 This vacuum also comes with a charging dock that houses all of the attachments, so you don't have to worry about losing pieces or keeping everything organized.

-Although this model is certainly more expensive than its PET counterpart, we found the addition of the mini motor brush head to be a great cleaning tool for upholstery and smaller jobs that can traditionally be completed by a hand vacuum.
-This vacuum's ability to transition from carpet to hard flooring and its quiet operation also set it apart from other stick models.
+Although this model is certainly more expensive than other options on this list, we found the addition of the mini motor brush head to be a great cleaning tool for upholstery and smaller jobs that are often reserved for a hand vacuum.
+This vacuum's ability to transition from cleaning carpet to hard flooring, and its quiet operation also set it apart from other stick models.

 Good suction on all surfaces